chaoss/community/chaoss-media-outreach/chaosscon.md

 ## Follow-up

-After the event, thank speakers, share links to videos, ...
+After the event, thank speakers, share links to videos, upload slides, and send surveys to event attendees.